“Hahaha, damn! This guy really does go up and doesn’t stop. Y’all keeping up with ‘em?”

 “Yeah.”

-“Beginning the fourth net.”
+“Beginning the fourth dive.”

 They started to descend from the altocumulus cloud tops towards a target deep in the abyss.
-They dived below the besshu, which was beginning its ascent, then turned in pursuit and approached its ventral side with a scissor manuever.
+They dived beneath the besshu, which was beginning its ascent, then turned in pursuit and approached its ventral side with a scissor manuever.
 The two were reenacting the traditional approach by imitating Meika’s technique.

 “We’re keeping pace... so we’re putting out enough power.
 We may even have some reserve this time?”